litesolutions/cachedb-import/README.md

 ## What this is

+This is a command line program which allows to perform the following:

+* list classes from a given namespace;
+* import an XML file into a namespace;
+* export classes in a namespace as source files;
-The goal of this program is to take an XML export of a Caché project (as exported by Studio, for instance) and generate a directory with plain source files.
+* combine both import and export: take an XML export, import it and generate the source files.

 This program **needs not** run on the same machine as the Caché installation.